Chaplin & Co

-Chaplin and Co. is a computer-animated comedy television series produced by DQ Entertainment and aired in France on 31 December 2011 on France 3.
-It depicts Charlie Chaplin's iconic character The Tramp, with his friends as the Kid, for the first time in CGI animation.
+Chaplin and Co. is an animated silent comedy television series that originally aired in France on France 3.
+The series is produced by DQ Entertainment.
+It depicts Charlie Chaplin's iconic character The Tramp, with his friends as the Kid.
+Unlike him, this is his first CGI-animated series that is completely silent comedy.
+104 episodes were produced.

 Premise

 Set in the 21st century, Charlie Chaplin is a shy, awkward and touching man dressed all in black, wearing a mustache and bowler hat, who is never separated from his cane.

 Broadcast

 The series premiered in France on 31 December 2011 on France 3 followed by Boomerang and La Trois.
-In India, the series premiered on Pogo on 7 July 2012.
+In India, the series was dubbed in Hindi and premiered on Pogo on 7 July 2012.
+In Spain the series was Broadcast on Clan.